-- Project Plan and Background; - References; - Applicants Curriculum Vitae; - Declaration of research funding from other sources; - Letter of support from the Head of Department or Administering Institution; - Statement on Collaboration Plan and Capabilities (if applicable); - Name and Contact details of two Referees - Referee Letter's of Support (if submitting with the application). - The TIMELINE, BUDGET, EVIDENCE of PhD ACCEPTANCE, and EVIDENCE of DATE and TERM of CLINICAL APPOINTMENT, should be uploaded separately into the Application form on the Fluxx Grant Management System.
+- Applicants Curriculum Vitae; - Declaration of research funding from other sources: - Letter of support from the Head of Department or Administering Institution; - Statement on Collaboration Plan and Capabilities (if applicable); - Name and Contact details of two Referees - Referee Letter's of Support (if submitting with the application). - The EVIDENCE of PhD ACCEPTANCE, and EVIDENCE of DATE and TERM of CLINICAL APPOINTMENT, should be uploaded separately into the Application form on the Fluxx Grant Management System. - The TIMELINE should also be uploaded separately into the Application form on the Fluxx Grant Management System.